tjesi/tjesi.github.io/_pages/about.md

 **News**:

-- Together with more than 800 scientists, we published [an open letter](https://csa-scientist-open-letter.org/Sep2025) in September to adress the EU Presidency’s new proposal for the Child Sexual Abuse Regulation.
-We [published another letter](https://csa-scientist-open-letter.org/Nov2025) in November.
+- Together with more than 800 scientists, we published [an open letter](https://csa-scientist-open-letter.org/Sep2025) in September to adress the EU Presidency’s new proposal for the Child Sexual Abuse / Chat Control Regulation.
+We [published another letter](https://csa-scientist-open-letter.org/Nov2025) in November to adress recent changes.
 - Join the [Cryptology and Social Life workshop](https://www.ntnu.edu/iik/cryptology-and-social-life/workshop) at NTNU @ Trondheim on Dec 11-12!
 - [More Efficient Lattice-Based Verifiable Decryption from LWR](https://dl.acm.org/doi/10.1145/3733811.3767315) is accepted to [WAHC @ ACM CCS 2025](https://homomorphicencryption.org/wahc-2025)!
 Joint work with Thomas Haines, Emil August Hovd Olaisen, and Peter Rønne.
 - I gave a talk on "[Cryptographic Side-Channels on Embedded Devices](https://www.youtube.com/watch?v=Ph8yoeN6ZwE)" ([PDF](https://tjerandsilde.no/files/TechTown.pdf))